 Using a saw to reduce the height

 I was able to remove some of the pieces by taking out some screws.
 The more permanent pieces were sawed off with my Ryobi Reciprocating Saw , to make the cabinet shorter.

 Now, the table that I’m about to build for the space at the top, will be able to reach the floor.

 Designing a Kids Art Desk

 This is still during the design stage.
 The legs were still too long to fold completely away, however I needed them to be this long to reach the floor. (note: you will notice in later pictures that the piano hinge changes color.
 I used a scrap piece while designing the art center, and then ended up cutting a long hinge that worked a little better)

 I used my Dremel Multi-Max cut out the front facing of the shelf area to allow the legs to recess in order for doors to shut and hide the fold down table.
 You will also notice I have switched out the hinges.

-Look inside the top left and right of the cabinet—you will see I added some “stops” to keep the desk from falling too far into the cabinet while it is closed.
+Look inside the top left and right of the cabinet—you will see I added some “stops” to keep the kids art desk from falling too far into the cabinet while it is closed.
 Then I decided it needed a shelf, which also enabled that from happening.
 The table top and the shelf were both recent finds at the peddler’s mall.

 I think this is my favorite part of the process—when I paint all the random pieces that then suddenly it all makes more sense because it’s easier on the eyes when it matches.
-I used my DIY chalky paint primer with a brush and a roller.
+As usual, I used my DIY chalky paint primer with a brush and a roller.
 I felt it was too cold to break out the Finish Max.